National Women's Soccer League expansion: San Diego Wave FC (2022)

-Salt Lake City (2024)
+Return of Utah Royals (2024)

-Upon the sale and relocation of the original Utah Royals to Kansas City on December 7, 2020, NWSL and Utah Soccer Holdings announced that the new buyer for Utah Soccer Holdings would have the option to enter NWSL with the Royals branding as soon as 2023.
-On January 5, 2022, Real Salt Lake was formally sold to a group led by David Blitzer, best known as a co-owner of the Philadelphia 76ers and Crystal Palace, and Utah Jazz owner Ryan Smith.
-The same day in an interview with Salt Lake Tribune, Blitzer stated that "from our perspective, that's a function of when, not if" in regards to exercising the option to reestablish the Utah Royals in NWSL, per the agreement from 2020.
-The next day the Utah Royals' social media accounts reposted his quote, the first time they had been active since the time after the team was initially sold and relocated in December 2020.
+Following the sale and relocation of Utah Royals FC to Kansas City in December 2020, NWSL and Utah Soccer Holdings announced that the new buyer for Utah Soccer Holdings would have the option to reintroduce the Royals branding to NWSL as early as 2023.
+On January 5, 2022, Real Salt Lake was sold to a group led by David Blitzer, co-owner of the Philadelphia 76ers and Crystal Palace F.C., and Ryan Smith, owner of the Utah Jazz.
+Blitzer indicated that reestablishing the Utah Royals in NWSL was a matter of "when, not if," in a statement to the Salt Lake Tribune.
+The Royals social media accounts reposted his quote as their first activity since the team's relocation.

-On May 13, 2022, Real Salt Lake's ownership was among the seven groups Grant Wahl reported had strong interest in starting NWSL expansion teams.
-On June 30, 2022, NWSL commissioner Jessica Berman commented that any new teams would enter the league in 2024 at the earliest while expressing a desire to re-negotiate the fixed fee for re-activating the Utah franchise.
-That same day, ESPN reported that Utah Royals FC were expected to be one of two expansion teams for NWSL's 2024 season.
-On January 27, 2023, it was reported that the NWSL would expand to Utah, San Francisco and Boston.
-The owners in Utah would pay $2-5 million, while the groups in San Francisco and Boston would pay $50 million.
-Utah and San Francisco would join the NWSL in 2024 and Boston would join the NWSL later, likely in 2026.
+In May 2022, it was reported that Real Salt Lake's ownership group was among those expressing strong interest in bringing an NWSL expansion team to Utah.
+On June 30, 2022, NWSL commissioner Jessica Berman confirmed that new teams would be joining the league in 2024 at the earliest, and discussions were ongoing to renegotiate the reactivation fee for the Utah franchise.
+ESPN later reported that Utah Royals FC was expected to return as one of two expansion teams in 2024.

+By January 2023, it was confirmed that the NWSL would expand to Utah, San Francisco, and Boston, with the Utah group expected to pay between $2–5 million for their expansion rights.
+Utah Royals FC, alongside San Francisco, began play in 2024, while Boston will join in 2026.